 DEMENTIA VS ALZHEIMER'S

 The terms Alzheimer’s and Dementia are often used interchangeably, but they have very different meanings.
-Dementia is a syndrome which describes a wide range of symptoms.
+Dementia is a syndrome that describes a wide range of symptoms.
 These symptoms impact a person’s ability to perform everyday activities independently.
 Alzheimer’s is a neurodegerative disease that is the most common cause of dementia.
-In Alzheimer’s, the brain might already show signs of the disease while the person might not experience any symptoms.
+In Alzheimer’s, the brain may show signs of the disease before the person experiences any symptoms.